Among the 450 coloring pages submitted were many downloaded from Royer’s Flowers & Gifts’ website and some created from scratch.

 We see them on doors and fences, windows and walls.

+Some are even attached to the fronts of cars and trucks.
 The evergreen Christmas wreath is a ubiquitous holiday adornment.
 So much so, perhaps, that it’s easy to overlook the wreath’s rich symbolism.

 “The evergreen wreath — its circular shape an emblem not only of perfection and unity but also of the warm, enduring sun — later became a Christian symbol for Christ’s suffering and ultimate triumph over death,” according to a 1988 New York Times article.
 “It is believed that the holly wreath, with its sharp, pointed leaves, first represented the crown of thorns worn by Christ on the cross, the little red berries symbolizing drops of blood.
 Later wreaths were formed from a variety of pines and firs, with evergreens embodying eternal life.”